-However, it’s important to note that not all shadow IT is necessarily bad.
+However, despite some danger, it’s important to note that not all shadow IT is necessarily bad.
 Employees and departments frequently have legitimate reasons to acquire software independent of IT including speed of acquisition and deployment, low cost, and ease of use.

-Another danger to cost management from SaaS the array of ways that shadow IT creates detrimental impacts to spending.
-When unchecked, SaaS-based shadow IT creates multiple avenues for inefficient or ineffective spend to grow.
+Another risk to SaaS cost management is the number of ways shadow IT creates detrimental impacts to spending.
+When unchecked, SaaS-based shadow IT creates multiple avenues for inefficient or ineffective spending to grow.

 Multi-sourced spending, where SaaS applications are purchased by both the business in direct vendor transactions via Accounts Payable and by employees in expense reimbursement, is a frequent problem with SaaS applications in large organizations.

 This leads to multi-sourced spend where the business actually maintains two separate instances of the same tool, one as a centrally managed and directly purchased application and the other as an unknown and unneeded instance.